Softgel capsules arranged around “Vitamin D3” text on a solid background.

 Is there a difference between vitamin D and vitamin D3?
 Technically, vitamin D describes both vitamin D2 and vitamin D3, which differ in a few ways but function similarly in the body.
 Think of vitamin D as the “umbrella term” for a nutrient that comes in several different forms, similar to the B family of vitamins that includes thiamin, riboflavin, niacin, folic acid, and others.

-• Vitamin D2 (ergocalciferol).
-This nutrient form is made from plants and is added to some foods and supplements to fortify them with vitamin D.[5] Sources of vitamin D2 include mushrooms (grown in UV light, which boosts vitamin D2 levels), fortified foods (such as milk, breakfast cereals, and orange juice), and some dietary supplements.
+The nutrient form Vitamin D2, or ergocalciferol, is made from plants and is added to some foods and supplements to fortify them with vitamin D.[5] Sources of vitamin D2 include mushrooms (grown in UV light, which boosts vitamin D2 levels), fortified foods (such as milk, breakfast cereals, and orange juice), and some dietary supplements.

 What Is The Best Form Of Vitamin D To Take?